 Why be concerned about cannabis worker safety?

-There are approximately 211,000 workers legally employed by cannabis operations in the USA and 2018 sales of cannabis products reached almost $12 billion according to the Cannabis Jobs Count report by Leafly and Whitney Economics.
+There are approximately 428,000 workers legally employed by cannabis operations in the USA, and 2021 sales of cannabis products reached nearly $25 billion according to the most recent Cannabis Jobs Report by Leafly.

 A BDS Analytics study says 2027 worldwide sales will reach $57 billion — with the lion’s share of revenue coming from North America.